 Students were keen as beans to go on the excursion.
 They were armed with sunscreen, hats, water bottles and big smiles.
 Students caught the Glasshouse bus and took the short journey to Bankfoot House.
 It was here that students broke into three groups and rotated around three stations.

 At the first station, students got to see how laundry was done 100 years ago.
 They were not very impressed that everything had to be washed by hand!
 At the second rotation, students saw old farming equipment that was used to farm the land and transport heavy objects.
 Students were very impressed with the size of the equipment and how hard it would have been to operate them.

-After an eye opening experience at Bankfoot House, students crossed the road to go to The Australian Teamsters Hall of Fame where they enjoyed a true Australian experience by eating damper covered in butter and golden syrup.
+After an eye-opening experience at Bankfoot House, students crossed the road to go to The Australian Teamsters Hall of Fame where they enjoyed a truly Australian experience by eating damper covered in butter and golden syrup.
 They thought it was delicious!
-The students then learnt about Cobb & Co carriages and were amazed with the size of the carriages.
+The students then learnt about Cobb & Co carriages and were amazed by the size of the carriages.
 They had lots of questions about how they were made and how they worked.
 Students were very lucky to have a turn sitting in one of the Cobb & Co carriages where they were bounced up and down by Steve the presenter who pressed down on the front of the carriage.
 The students had a blast!

 After a long day out learning about the local history of Beerwah, students returned to school and reflected on a wonderful day filled with fun, excitement and new experiences.
 All of Year 3 truly had an amazing first excursion.

 GCC families can see all the photos on Pixevety.